rnc-archive/react-native-drawer-layout/README.md

 ## react-native-drawer-layout [![CircleCI](https://circleci.com/gh/react-native-community/react-native-drawer-layout/tree/master.svg?style=svg)](https://circleci.com/gh/react-native-community/react-native-drawer-layout/tree/master)

 A platform-agnostic drawer layout.
-Pure JavaScript implementation on iOS and native implementation on Android.
-Why?
-Because the drawer layout is a useful component regardless of the platform!
-And if you can use it without changing any code, that's perfect.
+It uses a pure JavaScript implementation on every platform to ensure consistency.
+We try to keep it up to date with the implementation of [DrawerLayoutAndroid](https://facebook.github.io/react-native/docs/drawerlayoutandroid.html#content) and add features we see as necessary too.

 ## Add it to your project

 1. Run `npm install react-native-drawer-layout --save`
 2. Import the component by using one of these:
-  - `var DrawerLayout = require('react-native-drawer-layout');`
+  - `var DrawerLayout = require('react-native-drawer-layout').default;`
   - `import DrawerLayout from 'react-native-drawer-layout';`
 3. Follow the [DrawerLayoutAndroid](https://facebook.github.io/react-native/docs/drawerlayoutandroid.html#content) docs -- the API is the same.
+Everything that differs is explained below

+## API
+This includes the differences between our implementation and the official one [DrawerLayoutAndroid](https://facebook.github.io/react-native/docs/drawerlayoutandroid.html#content).
+Every breaking change is (hopefully) hidden behind a feature flag, so that this implementation may also be used as polyfill.

 ## Demo